 4.22 The analysis in this section focuses on high-level strategic investment strategy only.
-It ignores many detailed risk and return factors which schemes' trustees take into account when deciding on investment strategy.
+It ignores many detailed risk and return factors which schemes' trustees consider when deciding on investment strategy.

-5 Actuarial funding methodology and assumptions
+5. Actuarial funding valuation

-The results of a pension scheme's funding valuation and therefore the sponsor's future cash contributions depend significantly on the assumptions made for future experience.
-It should be noted that assumptions affect the timing of when contributions are payable, rather than the actual long term cost which will depend on experience.
-This section of the report considers the assumptions adopted for the funding assessment as at 31 March 2014.
+The results of a pension scheme's funding valuation, and therefore the sponsor's future cash contributions, depend significantly on the assumptions made for future experience.
+It should be noted that assumptions affect the timing of when contributions are payable, rather than the actual long-term cost which will depend on experience.
+This section of the report considers the assumptions adopted for the funding assessment as at 31 March 2022.

-A key factor affecting the trustees' choice of valuation assumptions, and in particular the degree of prudence incorporated, is the trustees' view of NIEN's covenant.
+A key factor affecting the trustees' choice of valuation assumptions, and in particular the degree of prudence (cautiousness) incorporated, is the trustees' view of NIEN's covenant.
 NIEN has stated that the NIEPS's trustees' view of its covenant is "tending to strong".
 Therefore, I have assumed that the NIEPS's funding assumptions should incorporate low to normal margins for prudence.

-In general, the assumptions adopted for the 2011 and 2014 funding valuations of the NIEPS are within a broadly reasonable range and we do not consider the margins for prudence reflected in the assumptions to be overly excessive (recognising the scheme's circumstances).
+In general, the assumptions adopted for the 2020 and 2022 funding valuations of the NIEPS are within a broadly reasonable range and we do not consider the margins for prudence reflected in the assumptions to be overly excessive (recognising the scheme's circumstances).